-Having in mind safety of the entire storage facility and staff, each company has their own regulations and policies customers should comply with.
-Storage companies usually clearly specify which items are not permitted for safety reasons.
+Having in mind the safety of the entire storage facility and staff, each company has their own regulations and policies customers should comply with.
+Storage Brooklyn usually clearly specifies which items are not permitted for safety reasons.
 Should you disobey or fail to cooperate, you will be responsible for any potential damage or inconvenience that may occur.
 If you go through the list of non-allowables, you will realize that some of the items are prohibited for very obvious reasons.
 Also, keep in mind that the list of non-allowables may vary depending on the local regulations.

 So, if you plan on storing your belongings any time soon, we recommend that you stay with us and read on.